Kickstart Your Career with a Powersports & Power Equipment Technician Diploma

 Safe shop practices and procedures, including safe equipment operation, proper tool usage, importance of personal protective gear and how to handle emergency situations.

-This course is an introduction to the various types of drives and power delivery systems which will be encountered in the outdoor power equipment industry.
-Construction, operation, maintenance, and repair of outdoor power equipment, and other systems including transmissions, clutches, belt dives, sprocket and chain drive, hydraulics, and hydrostatic drives.
-Assembly, disassembly, inspection, troubleshooting, and repair of these systems are also covered.
+This course is an introduction to the various types of drives and power delivery systems that will be encountered in the outdoor power equipment industry.
+Construction, operation, maintenance, repair of outdoor power equipment, and other systems including transmissions, clutches, belt drives, chain drives, basic hydraulics, and hydrostatic transmissions.
+Assembly, disassembly, inspection, and repair of these systems are also covered.

 WEL 334 – Trade & Industry Welding